How to Make Sambal

 Sambals are pastes in Malaysia that are the foundation for so many other recipes, as well as condiments to be served at the table.
 View sambal recipes here »

-This week, we'll be discussing the basic ingredients that are, relatively speaking, unique to Malaysian cookery.
+This is a primer that discusses the basic ingredients that are, relatively speaking, unique to Malaysian cookery.
 (For those cooks who've already amassed ingredients commonly used in Thai cuisine—for instance, lemongrass, coconut milk, galangal, and kaffir lime leaves—the transition to Malaysian cuisine will be considerably smoother.
 Refer to the primer on Thai curries for a refresher.)
-Read about six of these ingredients after the jump.

 Belacan / Shrimp Paste